-- Amnesty International has a precise mandate, detailed in an international statute.
-The main focus of its campaigning is to: - free all prisoners of conscience.
-These are people detained anywhere for their beliefs or because of their ethnic origin, sex, colour or language who have not used or advocated violence; - ensure fair and prompt trials for political prisoners; - abolish the death penalty, torture and other cruel treatment of prisoners; - end extrajudicial executions and "disappearances".
+- Annesty international has a precise mandate, detailed in an international statute.
+Its activities focus on prisoners and the main focus of its campaigning is to:

+-free all prisoners of conscience.
+These are people detained anywhere for their beliefs or because of their ethnic origin, sex, colour or language -- who have not used or advocated violence;

+-ensure fair and prompt trials for political prisoners;

+-abolish the death penalty, torture and other cruel treatment of prisoners;

+-end extrajudicial executions and "disappearances".

-Amnesty International also opposes abuses by opposition groups: hostage taking, torture and killings of prisoners and other arbitrary killings.
+Annesty International also opposes abuses by opposition groups: hostage taking, torture and killings of prisoners and other arbitrary killings.